Best Yard Fertilizer Spreader (Small Yard) Reviews 2018

 Proper fertilization is essential for the perfect garden.
-Learn what a fertilizer spreaders is, its different types, and which one you should get for your lawn.
+Learn what are the best yard fertilizer spreaders and which one you should get for your small yard.

 What Is A Fertilizer Spreader?

 If you have just started your very first garden, or you have just upgraded to a larger lawn and found out that there’s no way you can fertilize the entire area with just your handheld spreader, then it’s time to look for the best yard fertilizer spreader.

 A fertilizer spreader, also called a lawn or broadcast spreader, is a farmer’s aid commonly used to spread granular fertilizer, seed, lime, or ice melt, and rock salt, but for our purposes, we will be talking about spreaders used specifically for fertilizing.

 Fertilizer spreaders come in different types; each has its own advantages for specific conditions.
 Despite its many shapes and sizes, all fertilizer spreaders share the same basic principles.
 A container or hopper holds the fertilizer.
 As the spreader is engaged, the fertilizer is dropped through an opening and onto the lawn.

 Top 5 Best Fertilizer Spreader Small Yard Reviews